 I was in Providence, Rhode Island back in 2011 and visited the Cable Car Cinema.
 Sadly, it's out of business now, but it was a cinema in a converted cable car garage.

-At that time in Detroit, there were a lot of empty building, so I thought it would be pretty easy to find and convert a spot like they had done.
+At that time in Detroit, there were a lot of empty buildings, so I thought it would be pretty easy to find and convert a spot like they had done.
 Meanwhile, it really wasn't [laughs].
 We looked around for a long time, but most places didn't have the two things that you really need: ceiling height of at least 14 feet and no load-bearing columns every 10 feet.
 It took a while to find the right space.

 We finally found one that had been a previous theater operation, so we were able to rent both the space and equipment.